Radioactive Waste Disposal: Low-Level Radioactive Waste

 - radioactive wastes that are high level such as spent nuclear fuel

-- transuranic waste produced by the nuclear weapons program of the U.S. Department of Defense
+- transuranic waste produced by the nuclear weapons program of the U.S. Department of Energy (DOE)

 - tailings and other by-products of uranium mining and recovery